The best presents are either:

 A crystal nail file is much finer than an emery board and never gets bent and bald, plus you can go back and forth over the nail rather than just one way.
 I have this one from Leighton Denny.

 Who doesn’t like getting their head tickled?
 Spend some time watching tutorials on YouTube and gift someone an hour of soothing scalp bliss while they’re watching the Christmas telly.
-You can even go to town and buy some posh hair goo to lube things up a bit, like Roots hair treatment from Lush.
+You can even go to town and buy some posh hair goo to lube things up a bit, like Hair Doctor from Lush.

 A beautiful notebook